BabatundeOnabajo/Microsoft-Office-Sources-and-Destinations-Package-for-Amplitude/README.md

 # Microsoft-Office-Destinations-for-Amplitude
-This is an add-in for Amplitude that helps integrate the Amplitude SDK within a wide range of Microsoft Office Products, including Word, PowerPoint, among others.
+Up until the point of creating this code, Amplitude - the digital analytics company headquarted in the United States and founded in 2014 - offered a wide range of sources and destinations ranging from Amazon Web Services through to Shopify.

 # Instructions

 # Requirements

+# Technology

 # Potential Applications